This is part one of my layman’s explanation of the Virginia Wrongful Death Statute from the Code of Virginia.

 These set of laws are known as Lord Campbell’s Act (an English term) that prior to their existence there was no right to recover when somebody was killed by someone else’s negligence.
 Lord Campbell’s Act provided a mechanism for the administrator of the deceased party’s estate to sue to recover for the wrongful death.

-Most states now have some version of Lord Campbell’s Act in their law, including Virginia and North Carolina.
+Most states now have some version of Lord Campbell’s Act in their law, including Virginia and North Carolina:

-A. This is the definition of a wrongful death.
-A wrongful death happens when somebody dies by a person or corporation’s actions or neglect.
+- A wrongful death happens when somebody dies by a person or corporation’s actions or neglect.
 The person, corporations or owner of a ship or other vessel are held liable for the death.
 If a ship causes a wrongful death then you can sue the ship itself.

-B. The deceased person must have a personal representative to file a claim.
+- The deceased person must have a personal representative to file a claim.
 The claim must be filed within the statute of limitations.

-C. If the deceased is an infant who was in one parent’s custody due to a court order or written agreement then that parent shall have the right to file a wrongful death claim.
+- If the deceased is an infant who was in one parent’s custody due to a court order or written agreement then that parent shall have the right to file a wrongful death claim.
 That parent may waive that right if they wish.
 If the parent or representatives’ claim is not filed within thirty days then the court can allow another party to apply to be the administrator of the estate.

 § 8.01-50.
 Action for death by wrongful act; how and when to be brought.